-Figure 5.98 - Backup & Restore Setting Interface
+Figure 5.102 - Backup & Restore Setting Interface

-Terms Value Description CONFIGURATION MANAGEMNET By clicking the "Backup" button, it allows user to back Backup Configuration up the switch configuration setting to local PC, or server.
+Terms Value Description CONFIGURATION MANAGEMI NET By clicking the "Backup" button, it allows users to back Backup Configuration up the switch configuration setting to their local PC, or server.
 Users can click the "Choose File" button to select the Upload Configuration saved configuration file from local PC, or server, then click the "Upload" the settings to the switch.
-USB Management Fill in the folder and filename and click the button of Save Running Config to USB Backup.
-If the folder or filename does not exist, system will generate it automatically.
-Ex: file1, / folder /file2.
-Fill in the folder and filename and click the button of Backup.
-Because startup file didn't exist in default, it Save Startup Config to USB will be error to save in default.
-If the folder or filename does not exist, system will generate it automatically.
-Ex: file1, / folder /file2.
-Upload Config from USB Fill in the folder and filename and click the button of Upload.
-If the folder or filename does not exist, system will return error.
-If it succeeds, system will reboot.
-Ex: file1, / folder /file2.
+USB Management Save Running Config to USB Click the button of Backup to save running-config file to Save Running Conny to USB USB.
+Save Startup Config to USB Click the button of Backup to save startup-config file to Save Startup Coming to USB USB.
+Unload Config from USB Click the button of Upload to load startup-config from Upload Config from USB USB.

-Figure 5.99 - Backup & Restore Setting Terms & Value Description
+Figure 5.103 - Backup & Restore Setting Terms & Value Description

-5.19.3 Auto Load & Backup
+5.20.3 Auto Load & Backup